Importance of Herd Immunity and How to Achieve It

 Now that you know the importance of herd immunity, it is your responsibility to get vaccinated to protect yourself and those around you.
-Use the COVID-19 vaccine finder on Bajaj Finserv Health to book your vaccination slot.
+Use the COVID-19 vaccine finder on Bajaj Finserv Health to book your vaccination slot and you can download cowin certificate online.
 You can also book an online doctor consultation within minutes to address any concerns you may have about vaccination from the comfort of your home.

 Please note that this article is solely meant for informational purposes and Bajaj Finserv Health Limited (“BFHL”) does not shoulder any responsibility of the views/advice/information expressed/given by the writer/reviewer/originator.
 This article should not be considered as a substitute for any medical advice, diagnosis or treatment.
 Always consult with your trusted physician/qualified healthcare professional to evaluate your medical condition.
 The above article has been reviewed by a qualified doctor and BFHL is not responsible for any damages for any information or services provided by any third party.